fluid-project/handbook.floeproject.org/README.md

 # Getting Updates from docs-template for the Inclusive Learning Design Handbook

 Periodically `docs-template` will have updates.
-It is suggested you keep up to update with these changes:
+It is suggested you keep up to date with these changes:

 ```
 git remote add docs-template  https://github.com/fluid-project/docs-template